cryptocopycats/cache.kitties.json/README.md

 plus the generation (e.g. `0`)
 resulting in `1@0`.
-For non-normal kitties (exclusive, fancy, etc.) if there's a ranking it gets add at the end e.g. (`001431@0_(1)`) is the shipcat fancy with the id `1431`, generation `0`, and no. `1` in the fancy ranking.
+For non-normal kitties (exclusive, fancy, etc.) if there's a ranking it gets added at the end e.g. (`001431@0_(1)`) is the shipcat fancy with the id `1431`, generation `0`, and no. `1` in the fancy ranking.